probmods/probmods2/chapters/appendix-js-basics.md

            500
 ~~~~

 Note the particular indentation style used above (called ''pretty-printing'').
-To clarify the structure of a function call, the arguments can split up across different lines, but keeping them vertically aligned helps readability:
+To clarify the structure of a function call, the arguments can split up across different lines and can aid readability:

 ~~~~
 (3 * (